jofas/blog/content/002-first-time-running/index.md

 Though lunch was amazing, it was not really the best choice of food to eat before taking my endurance to its limits and by the time we entered the plain, I was feeling sicker with every step.

-We finally reached the crossroads where we would part.
+We finally caught sight of the crossroads where we would part.
-A few trees and shrubs were giving valuable and scarce shade&mdash;in my unpreparedness, I had forgotten to put on sunscreen, of course&mdash;and I decided this would be a fine place to have my first rest, approximately one kilometer into the run.
+A few trees and shrubs were giving valuable and scarce shade&mdash;in my unpreparedness, I had forgotten to put on sunscreen, of course&mdash;and I decided this would be a fine place to have my first rest.
-I didn't know that at the time, I was too concerned with my body to think about anything else.

-By that time, the wheat started separating itself from the chaff.
+L was already distancing himself from me, until about 200 meters separated us when he reached the crossroads.
+To add insult to injury, he turned around and came back to me.
+When we reached the crossroads together this time, I told him he can go and run his route and I'll run mine.
+So he sprang off, taking a right.
+I stayed behind in the shadow, bent over, gasping for air and absolution.
+He ran around the corner, accelerating even more.
-I was the chaff.
+I retched.
+He came prancing back, smiling at me and telling me he had taken the wrong way, he must take a right at the next crossing.
+He took off to the left this time and disappeared around the other corner.
+I retched again.

+This might sound strange, but I was in my element, happy as pie.
+No doubt, I was a foolish and miserable creature standing next to the road, sick to my stomach, feet and lungs burning.
+But at the same time alive and free, purged of the anxiety and restlessness that had plagued me the last few days.
+Unable to be anything but in the present moment, I had what I wanted.
+The most brutal way of being present.

+I didn't know it at that time but I already managed to run two kilometers, two thirds of the usual distance I'd run back in the days.
+In my arrogance I didn't bother to check the distance of the route to the playground and I badly miscalculated it.
+Even with the self-destructive mindset and the overconfidence in my athletic abilities, I'd probably only aimed for five kilometers, a distance I've outrun maybe once or twice in my entire life.
+I thought running to the playground and back would cover that distance.

+% State of mind at this point

 % Describe the run (I didn't even bother to check out the distance; forgot to put on sunscreen)

-% He ran of -> demoralizing

-To add insult to injury, he turned around and came back to me.

 With having quite the overconfidence in my athleticism, the simultaneous wish to wreck myself and the inability to quit on unrealistic goals, not reaching that